FEED: SECURE // AES-256

 Phone Forensics and Spyware

-ICE renewed an $11 million contract with Cellebrite and signed a $3 million contract with Magnet Forensics (makers of Graykey).
-These tools allow agents to unlock a confiscated phone and extract a complete image of all data — apps, location history, photos, notes, call records, text messages, and even Signal and WhatsApp messages.
+ICE renewed an $11 million contract with Cellebrite and signed a $3 million deal with Magnet Forensics.
+These tools crack a confiscated phone and extract everything: apps, location history, photos, call records, texts, Signal messages, WhatsApp messages.
+ICE also resumed a $2 million contract with Paragon, maker of Graphite spyware, which infiltrates phones remotely and pulls encrypted messages without the owner knowing.

 Data Sharing Agreements